 The directors believe that the Fund has complied with the provisions of the AIC Code and the relevant provisions of UK Corporate Governance Code where appropriate, and that it has complied throughout the year with the provisions where the requirements are of a continuing nature.
 The Board is cognisant of the publication of the updated AIC Code and AIC Guide in February 2013, which apply to accounting periods beginning on or after 1 October 2012.
-In the case of the Fund, the updated AIC Code and AIC Guide and AIC Guide and the Board is actively working to ensure compliance with the updated AIC Code and AIC Guide for this financial year.
+In the case of the Fund, the updated AIC Code and AIC Guide will apply for the year ended 31 December 2013 and the Board is actively working to ensure compliance with the updated AIC Code and AIC Code and